-10 Facts About Harold & Kumar Go to White Castle On Its 15th Anniversary
+10 Fast Facts About Harold & Kumar Go to White Castle

 If you’ve never seen it, director Danny Leiner’s Harold & Kumar Go to White Castle is exactly what it sounds like: a road trip movie about a couple of dudes (John Cho and Kal Penn) just trying to get to White Castle.
 Of course, it’s not that easy and shenanigans ensue.

 Said shenanigans include (but are not limited to) a run-in with a ferocious cheetah, cameos by Neil Patrick Harris and Ryan Reynolds, and a bizarre rescue by a boil-faced tow truck driver named Freakshow.
 You can clearly see why it's become a bit of a cult hit.
 Not to mention, since the original film’s debut on July 30, 2004, the franchise has spawned two sequels and amassed millions of additional fans.